joshualerickson/hydb/README.md

 devtools::install_github("joshualerickson/hydb")
 ```

-## Goals

-The goal of the {hydb} package is to provide ways of organizing,
-testing, and sharing USDA-USFS hydrological data.

 ## About

 The hydrological database (hydb) was created to store hydrology data
 collected by USDA-USFS staff from sensors/devices (transducers, precip
 cans, ISCOs) and observations (discharge, total suspended sediment,
 precipitation) across Region 1.
-The “hydb” database can currently accept
-flow, precipitation and sediment data.
+Currently the tables available are below
+(more to come).

 There are several ways to interact with the hydb database: